indico/indico/doc/guides/UserGuide/Protection.rst

 everyone can access Conference A, as it is public.

-**Private**: Making an object private will make it invisible to all users.
+**Restricted**: Making an object private will make it invisible to all users.
 You will then need to set the users which will have access to it.
 For example, suppose category B is public and conference B is private, and you allow users 1 and 2 to access the conference.
 Then everyone will